blai30/interpreter-java/README.md

 ## Student Email : blai2@mail.sfsu.edu

-### Java Doc comments in byte code classes and runtime stack class are taken from theinterpreter.pdf.
-Credit goes to the authot of theinterpreter.pdf
+### Java Doc comments written in ByteCode classes and RunTimeStack class are taken from theinterpreter.pdf
+### Credit goes to the author of theinterpreter.pdf